ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

 # Deploy a connector to archive Facebook data in Office 365

 This article contains the step-by-step process to deploy a connector that uses the Office 365 Import service to import data from Facebook Business pages to Office 365.
-For a high-level overview of this process and a list of prerequisites required to deploy a Facebook connector, see [Use a built-in connector to archive third-party data in Office 365](archive-third-party-data-with-builtin-connector.md).
+For a high-level overview of this process and a list of prerequisites required to deploy a Facebook connector, see [Use sample connectors to archive third-party data in Office 365](archive-third-party-data-with-builtin-connector.md).

 ## Step 1: Download the package